-DISCLAIMER: This is not my post is only a copy, in case the original gets deleted or whatever, posting on my personal blog gets easier for me to find it.
+DISCLAIMER: This is not my post is only a copy; in case the original gets deleted or whatever, posting on my personal blog gets more accessible for me to find it.
 You can find the original one in this link at the end of the post.

 I recently found myself with a Windows guest for which I didn’t have the Administrator password or any way of getting it.
 Nevertheless, I needed to make configuration changes to it.
 As I had no need to recover the old password, I was looking for a way to simply replace the Administrator password with one of my choices.

 I came across this excellent post on the topic at 4sysops.com.
 Option 4, the Sticky Keys trick, worked for me and is exceptionally simple to do with guestfish in Fedora.
-Windows has a feature called Sticky Keys which is part of its suite of accessibility features.
-As such, and critical to this method, it’s available before login.
-In short, pressing a certain sequence of keys will invoke the Sticky Keys program.
+Windows has a feature called Sticky Keys, part of its suite of accessibility features.
+As such, it’s available before login and critical to this method.
+In short, pressing a specific sequence of keys will invoke the Sticky Keys program.

-First, we assume we have local access to the disk image from our Fedora box, and that libguestfs is installed.
+First, we assume we have local access to the disk image from our Fedora box and that libguestfs is installed.
 Also, note that this is an offline process, so the guest must be shut down at this point.
-Attempting to do this while the guest is running will almost certainly result in data corruption.
+Attempting to do this while the guest runs will result in data corruption.

 # guestfish -i guest.imgWelcome to guestfish, the libguestfs filesystem interactive shell for editing virtual machine filesystems.Type: 'help' for a list of commands 'man' to read the manual 'quit' to quit the shell>

 mv /Windows/System32/sethc.exe /Windows/System32/sethc.exe.bak > cp /Windows/System32/cmd.exe /Windows/System32/sethc.exe > exit